 Apologizing to teammates for a mistake or blaming teammates for their mistakes superficially appear to be forms of cheap talk that theoretically should have no consequences, but responsibility exchange theory posits that these communications, which attribute responsibility for mistakes, impact the social image and self-image of both the communicator and the target of communication.
 As a result, these communications have implications for interpersonal relationships between team members, i.e., apologies and finger-pointing do have consequences.
-We test whether team performance correlates with whether team members apologize for their own mistakes or blame each other, using an original dataset of on-court communications during professional basketball games.
-We find that conditional on a mistake occurring and being communicated about, the probability that the communication takes the form of an apology (a blame) increases (decreases) with the performance of the team across the season.
-This evidence lends support to the proposition that taking responsibility for mistakes rather than blaming others improves team chemistry and that team chemistry has a measurable impact on team performance.
+In a pilot study of 31 games, we tested whether team performance correlates with whether team members apologize for their own mistakes or blame each other, using an original dataset of on-court communications during professional basketball games.
+We found that conditional on a mistake occurring and being communicated about, the probability that the communication takes the form of an apology (a blame) increases (decreases) with the performance of the team across the season.
+We are in the process of applying for funding to expand our dataset.

 “The Effect of Failing to Thank and Failing to Apologize in Relationships” (with George Loewenstein).